← The Culinary Codex

 This accident has a long shadow.
 When global demand recovered — slowly, as Latin American producers built up resistant cultivars and Vietnam established the Robusta industry that would eventually dominate the world’s lower-grade coffee market — Sulu was no longer in a position to fill the gap.
 Its production was at smallholder scale and oriented toward domestic and regional Muslim markets rather than European bulk.
 But the cultivar survived.
 The seed stock remained intact.
 And the household culture that had built around it through the 1870s and 1880s deepened, uninterrupted, while the rest of the Philippine coffee industry was being dismantled. — Probable.

-This is why the Slow Food Foundation’s Ark of Taste lists Kahawa Sūg today: not because it is a particularly distinguished coffee in the global cup-quality rankings, but because it is a continuously cultivated heritage Robusta with documented genetic continuity to a nineteenth-century planting, growing in a region where every other coffee cultivar of the same period was wiped out.
-It is an evolutionary survivor.
+This is why the Slow Food Foundation’s Ark of Taste lists Kahawa Sūg today (a designation external to this corpus, cited below): not because it is a particularly distinguished coffee in the global cup-quality rankings, but because it is presented as a continuously cultivated heritage Robusta claiming genetic continuity to a nineteenth-century planting, growing in a region where — on the account above — every other coffee cultivar of the same period was wiped out.
+On that telling it is an evolutionary survivor. — Probable.

 Section 4 — The kahawahan and the ritual of pouring